Premier of Maria Edgeworth

 She came back to Edgeworthstown today to celebrate her 250th birthday.

-She crossed to the writing desk, the old familiar oak, designed specifically by her prodigiously talented father, Richard Lovell.
+Crossing to the writing desk, the old familiar oak, designed specifically by her prodigiously talented father, Richard Lovell.

 John Langan was there.
 She spoke to him and started to reminisce, and listened to his reassuring common sense.

 Frances Beaufort was there, her father’s third wife, younger than herself and her constant soulmate.
-How lucky they were to have each other to travel with her father to Europe, Paris, Brussels, and beyond, and to mingle with the rich and the intellectual aristocracy.
+How lucky they were to have each other.
+To travel with her father to Europe, Paris, Brussels, and beyond.
+And to mingle with the rich and the intellectual aristocracy.
 She spoke with poignant recollection of Count Edelcrantz, the Swedish Courtier who proposed marriage and whom she loved.
 Her thoughts were gentle, but more gentle still were the pauses in her monologue to ponder the lasting pain of her decision not to leave her father, her home, and Edgeworthstown.

 Her own characters too she pondered, through the Castle Rackrent pages, their peculiarities and their declining destinies.
 Honest Thady related the feckless Rackrent story and their illusions of aristocracy.
-Her kindness changed to humour in her criticisms, when she remembered the social extravagance of Lady Clonbrony.
+Kindness changed to humour in her criticisms, when she remembered the social extravagance of Lady Clonbrony.
 That fine Lady was difficult to understand until you realised that her loquacious blathering did not make any sense at all to Maria either, and she reassured us that in the verbosity of her mandibular activity we had not missed anything of consequence.

 She found her reassurances in old John Langan with his common sense and his Edgeworthstown accent.